 🧰 Working with JWTs in Spring Security

-Spring Boot makes handling JWTs easy using spring-boot-starter-oauth2-resource-server
+Spring Boot makes handling JWTs easy using spring-boot-starter-oauth2-resource-server.

 spring: